Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 I didn't enquire.
 The whole floor space

-carpet of fine [[?]] design.
+carpets of true oriental design.
 From the

 What a magnificent sight it must be

 when alight.
-There are huge candelabra
+There are huge chandeliers

 from the centre of each dome & globes

-everywhere also.
+everywhere else.
 Alabaster is a great sight

 when a match is held behind a fluted

-column so this must be wondrous.
+column so this must be wondrous

 11/

-Open roof is a mass of colouring - all the
+Ther roof is a mass of colouring - all the

 windows are, but one row.
 The glass came